ellakoa/postcard-poem/content/posts/sweet-nothings.md

   You’ve lost your shape, but so have I.

   Our crowns have become intertwined
-  We are no longer so well defined.
+  We are no longer so well-defined.

   I whisper sweet nothings as we touch
-  You quiver, but never say much.
+  You quiver but never say much.

-  Come autumn,
+  Come autumn
   our leaves play chase as they fall.
   Sweet chestnuts
   are happily gathered by all